crohrer/spotifyRadioPlaylist/index.md

 1. Clone this repo into a local directory
 2. Copy `config.example.json` to `config.json` and insert your own credentials & playlistIds for your desired radio stations.
 You can obtain a clientId & clientSecret by [registering a new application](https://developer.spotify.com/my-applications/#!/applications).
 There are some pre-defined and tested radio stations, they can be found in `station-examples.md`.
 You can define your own schemes, all you need is the URL of the playlist page of the station and three jQuery selectors: one for the playlist entry element, one for the title and one for the artist.
-Some radio stations (like FM4) have special markup that requires linear instead of nested search; this behaviour can be set with the `searchLinear` flag.
+Some radio stations (like the old FM4 page) have special markup that requires linear instead of nested search; this behaviour can be set with the `searchLinear` flag.
 3. Run `npm install`
 4. Run `npm start <stationIdentifier>` (stationIdentifier is the name of the playlist config inside your config file.)
 5. Open the displayed URL in your browser & grant permission for your app to change your playlists.
 This will open a page on localhost which you can close.
 Now you find two new files: `accessToken` and `refreshToken`.
 They contain the secret information to authenticate the user with spotify, so handle with care!